LetsBashDE/twitch_antibotalert/README.md

 Nope - Everything regarding processing and authentication will be handeld between your computer and twitch.
 But you should not store the script on a public folder.

 # Special thanks
-Thanks to AlphaDuplo for creating https://twitchinsights.net/
+Thanks to https://www.twitch.tv/alphaduplo for creating https://twitchinsights.net/